amaumene/gostremiofr/README.md

 1. **No streams found**
    - Verify your AllDebrid API key is valid
    - Check if the content is available on supported trackers
-   - Ensure your preferred languages/resolutions are configured
+   - Ensure your preferred resolutions are configured

 2. **Slow responses**
    - Check your internet connection